Finances in Retirement - Investments

 • Make investment decisions based on what everyone else is doing rather than conducting your research and analysis.

 Investors succumb to herd behavior because they fear missing out (FOMO).
 Instead of conducting their research and analysis, they may base their investment decisions on what everyone else is doing.
 The question “If everyone else jumped off a bridge, would you?” is often used to caution against the herd mentality.
-This can lead to irrational decisions, taking unnecessary risks, or missing out on potentially profitable opportunities.
+This can lead to irrational decisions, unnecessary risks, or missed opportunities.

 Examples: